csesoc/website/Readme.md

 Experimental respository for the CSESoc CMS, usage is simple; to build and run type

-Note: the code is ugly, the design is hacky but its just a prototype to flesh out ideas.
+<b>Note: the code is ugly, the design is hacky but its just a prototype to flesh out ideas.</b>
 ```sh
 make start
 ```